Skeptics Urge Bevin To Show Proof Of Fraud Claims, Warning Of Corrosive Effects

 Even after winning the 2016 election, President Trump alleged that "millions and millions of people" voted illegally in the 2016 election, which he said was why he lost the national popular vote to Hillary Clinton.

-Trump has never presented any evidence for that claim and a group his administration assembled to investigate voter fraud disbanded less than a year after it was formed with no major result.
+Trump has never presented any evidence for that claim, and a group his administration assembled to investigate voter fraud disbanded less than a year after it was formed, with no major result.

 Overall, there has seldom been any evidence of widespread fraud in elections.